-Right now, our emissions levels put us on a dangerous trajectory of unmanageable climate change, and so 195 countries around the world have promised to reduce and eventually phase-out their emissions.
-Read more about the Paris Agreement here.
+Right now, our emissions levels put us on a dangerous trajectory of unmanageable climate change, and so 195 countries around the world have promised to reduce and eventually phase-out their emissions through the landmark Paris Agreement.
 There isn’t one catch-all way of doing this: we’re going to need a range of changes, from increasing energy efficiency to increasing the use of renewable energy – and of course, avoiding deforestation.

 But we can’t do this without putting a price on carbon.
 And emissions trading systems are a practical way of achieving this which make this transition to a ‘zero-carbon economy’ easier and more affordable.

-So in other words, prevention is the best medicine.
-Paying for the carbon we use is like paying for repairs: it helps us address the damage caused by fossil fuels by making them more expensive – and therefore less attractive.
-Thus, their use decreases, while cleaner and more sustainable options become more valuable.
-We call this ‘shifting the incentive’.
+Paying for the carbon we use and emit is like paying for repairs: it helps us address the damage caused by fossil fuels and unsustainable land use by making them more expensive – and therefore less attractive.
+Thus, the use of high carbon products and services decreases, while cleaner and more sustainable options become more viable.

-It is an obvious way of minimising the overall cost of meeting climate change goals, and carbon pricing schemes are being implemented worldwide.
-About 100 country commitments made as part of the Paris Agreement, representing around 58% of global emissions, are planning or considering some sort of scheme1:
+Today, carbon pricing schemes are being implemented worldwide.
+About 100 country commitments made as part of the Paris Agreement, representing around 58% of global emissions, are planning or considering some sort of scheme1.

 Another way of pricing carbon is through carbon taxes.
 These charge a flat amount per tonne of carbon used, and so the price governs how much carbon ends up being used.
 Most of Europe, and parts of North America, including Canada and several of its provinces, are covered by emissions trading schemes, and some of these even exist alongside carbon taxes.